Sales: +1 (800) 527-7600 Login

 Skip to content

-A Guide to Salon Booth Rentals for Stylists and Owners
+A Guide to Salon Booth Rental for Stylists and Owners

 There is a lot that happens behind the scenes when operating a successful hair salon.
 People may not realize all that goes into recruiting and retaining high-performing stylists, while also allowing owners to benefit from their investment.
 This guide focuses specifically on salon booth rental for stylists: how it works and how renters and owners can maximize their agreements.

 A booth rental salon is a type of salon in which stylists rent out individual “chairs” or salon stations from a salon owner.
-The establishment may or may not be stocked with supplies—this varies by salon.
-But a hairstylist can expect at least a salon chair, a mirror, a hair-washing sink with running water, and basic workplace requirements (e.g., Wi-Fi, heat, and air conditioning).
+The establishment may or may not be stocked with supplies.
+This varies by salon.
+But a hairstylist can expect at least a salon chair, a mirror, a hair-washing sink with running water, and basic workplace requirements such as Wi-Fi, heat, and air conditioning.

 A newer variation of booth rental salons is the salon suite.
 Stylists rent a fully stocked suite and run independent businesses alongside other renters.